dt-ajayi/IntroStat/README.md

 # IntroStat
-Open-source statistical package written in Python and PyQt5
+An open-source statistical package written in Python and PyQt5